Literature and Language

 Reading Thackeray’s Vanity Fair (offered at Hingham Public Library)

 Day: 6 Mondays Time: 10-11:30 a.m.
-Dates: 9/9-10/7 Location: Hingham Public Library, specific room will be announced Facilitator: Louise Z. Smith Description: Vanity Fair (1848) asks “Which of us is happy in this world?
+Dates: 9/9-10/21 (No class on 10/14) Location: Hingham Public Library, Fearing Room Facilitator: Louise Z. Smith Description: Vanity Fair (1848) asks “Which of us is happy in this world?
 Which of us has his desire?
 Or, having it, is satisfied?”
 If Becky Sharp is as “desperately wicked” as Thackeray says, why are we rooting for her—or aren’t we?
 What of sweet Amelia and faithful Dobbin?
 Why is the subtitle “A Novel without a Hero”?
 What does all this have to do with puppetry, capitalist individualism, Vauxhall, and the Battle of Waterloo (1815)?
 And if Thackeray is “howling to a congregation of fools,” then how could George Eliot find him “the most powerful living novelist”?

 Intermediate French Conversation Through Cinema